 If the Committee determines that a present or former employee or Outside Director has used for profit or disclosed to unauthorized persons, confidential or trade secrets of us or any of our affiliates, breached any contract with or violated any fiduciary obligation to us or any of our affiliates, or engaged in any conduct which the Committee determines is injurious to us or any of our affiliates the Committee may cause that person to forfeit his or her outstanding Awards under the 2020 LTIP.
-In addition, in exercise of its powers and authorities under the 2020 LTIP, it is the Committee (or its delegate) may cause the Participant's awards, whether vested or unvested, to be forfeited.
+In addition, in exercise of its powers and authorities under the 2020 LTIP, it is the Committee's policy to determine that a Participant is in good standing at the time of his or her termination; if a Participant is not in good standing, the Committee (or its delegate) may cause the Participant's awards, whether vested or unvested, to be forfeited.